jinghuazhao/INF/SOMAscan.md

 package<sup>53</sup> with annotation from a GRCh37 GTF file from Ensembl (ftp://ftp.ensembl.org/pub/grch37/update/gtf/homo_sapiens/; file: ‘Homo_sapiens.
 GRCh37.82.gtf.gz’, downloaded June 2016).
-We then identified any local genes that had previously been linked with the corresponding trans-associated pro- tein(s) according to the following open source databases: (1) the Online Mendelian Inheritance in Man (OMIM) catalogue<sup>54</sup> (http://www.omim.org/); (2) the Kyoto Encyclopedia of Genes and Genomes (KEGG)<sup>55</sup> (http://www.genome.jp/kegg/); and (3) STRINGdb<sup>56</sup> (http://string-db.org/; v10.0).
+We then identified any local genes that had previously been linked with the corresponding trans-associated protein(s) according to the following open source databases: (1) the Online Mendelian Inheritance in Man (OMIM) catalogue<sup>54</sup> (http://www.omim.org/); (2) the Kyoto Encyclopedia of Genes and Genomes (KEGG)<sup>55</sup> (http://www.genome.jp/kegg/); and (3) STRINGdb<sup>56</sup> (http://string-db.org/; v10.0).
 We accessed OMIM data via